-Each Receiving Agent is entitled to receive various fees depending on the services provided, together with certain reasonable expenses, subject to an aggregate maximum amount payable to each Receiving Agent of £10,000.
+Each Receiving Agent is entitled to receive various fees depending on the services provided, together with certain reasonable expenses, subject to an aggregate maximum amount payable to each Receiving Agent of $\pounds 10,000$.
 Fees are quoted exclusive of any value added tax.

-13.7 Share Register Analysis Agreement
+12.7 Share Register Analysis Agreement

-Pursuant to an agreement for the provision of share register analysis services between the Company and Capita Registrars Limited (trading as Capita Asset Services) (the "Share Register Analysis Provider") dated 6 December 2011 (the "Share Register Analysis Agreement"), the Share Register Analysis Provider will produce reports to the Company at least monthly setting out details of the holders of Shares and Depository Interests.
+Pursuant to an agreement for the provision of share register analysis services between the Company and Capita Registrars Limited (the "Share Register Analysis Provider") dated 6 December 2011 (the "Share Register Analysis Agreement"), the Share Register Analysis Provider will produce reports to the Company at least monthly setting out details of the holders of Shares and Depository Interests.

-The Share Register Analysis Provider is entitled to receive certain fees and expenses under the agreement, including £669.50 for each monthly analysis report and £850 for each quarterly analysis report.
+The Share Register Analysis Provider is entitled to receive certain fees and expenses under the agreement, including £600 for each monthly analysis report and £850 for each quarterly analysis report.
 It is entitled to increase its fees on an annual basis in line with the UK retail prices index.